hall-alexander/streaming-data-pipeline-capstone/README.md

 - Why did you choose them
 - How did you set them up

 Apache Kafka is a distributed, event-streaming platform designed for real-time analytical workflows.
 It is a fusion of two types of queue systems: the shared message queue and the publish-subscribe model.
 Kafka functions like a shared message queue when there is only one consumer group for a particular topic; however, when an additional consumer group is added then Kafka functions like a pub-sub system where messages can be sent to all subscribers.
+This project is only using one topic, one partition, and one consumer group - so why use a tool as complex as Kafka?
+One of the major advantages of Kafka for this project is the integration with Spark Structured Streaming.
+Kafka can be used as both source and sink for the stream, which makes it very simple to move data.
+Another reason is that this project eventually needs to scale for commercial application at [Space-Eyes](https://space-eyes.com/).
+Kafka can easily scale by adding more brokers to the cluster to handle more messages.

+The kafka cluster was originally configured on my Windows 10 desktop, though the configuration was eventually encoded in the `docker-compose.yml` file.
+The docker compose file will also start a zookeeper instance, which is used for administration tasks for the kafka cluster e.g. controller election in node failure scenario, tracking cluster topology, topic configuration settings.

+Apache Spark structured streaming and MLLib are subsets of the Apache Spark project.
+Structured streaming allows us to continuously process data that we receive from a high volume data source.